Textualize/textual/docs/guide/layout.md

 Offset is commonly used with animation.
 You may have a sidebar, for example, with its initial offset set such that it is hidden off to the left of the screen.
-On pressing a button, the offset can be animated to `(0, 0)`, animating the sidebar in from the left, back to its origin position as defined by the layout.
+On pressing a button, the offset can be eased to `(0, 0)`, animating the sidebar in from the left, back to its origin position as defined by the layout.

-## Combining Layouts (????)
+## Putting it all together

+The sections above show how the various layouts in Textual can be used to position widgets on screen.
+In a real application, you'll make use of several layouts.
+You might choose to structure the scaffolding of your app using `layout: grid;`, with individual widgets laying out their children using `horizontal` or `vertical` layouts.
+If one of your widgets is particularly complex, perhaps it'll use `layout: grid;` itself.

+The example below shows how an advanced layout can be built by combining the various techniques described on this page.

+=== "Output"

+    ```{.textual path="docs/examples/guide/layout/combining_layouts.py"}
+    ```

+=== "combining_layouts.py"

+    ```python
+    --8<-- "docs/examples/guide/layout/combining_layouts.py"
+    ```

+=== "combining_layouts.css"

+    ```sass hl_lines="4"
+    --8<-- "docs/examples/guide/layout/combining_layouts.css"
+    ```

+At the top of the application we have a header.
+This header is yielded from our `compose` method using `yield Header()`.
+As mentioned earlier, `Header` is a builtin Textual widget which internally contains a `dock: top;`.
+Since it's yielded directly from `compose`, it gets docked to the top of `Screen` (the terminal window).

+The body of the application is contained within the widget `#app-grid` which uses a grid layout.

+This grid consists of two columns (`grid-size: 2`).
+The left pane (with the blue border) is the first cell within our grid.
+It has ID `#left-pane`, and is set to span two rows using `row-span: 2;`.

+The left pane `#left-pane` itself is a `layout.Vertical` container widget.
+This widget internally contains some CSS which sets `layout: vertical`, resulting in vertically arranged children.

+The next cell in the grid layout is `#top-right`, which has the pink-red border.
+This grid cell makes use of a horizontal layout.

+The final cell in our grid is located at the bottom right of the screen.
+It has a green border, and this cell is itself is a grid layout!

+As you can see, combining layouts lets you build complex layouts with very little code!

-TODO: The sections above show layouts in isolation.
-Maybe we should mention how we can combine multiple layouts in a single app?
+[//]: # (TODO: The sections above show layouts in isolation.
+Maybe we should mention how we can combine multiple layouts in a single app?)

-For example, we might scaffold out the core of our app using grid, but many of our widgets will just need vertical/horizontal etc, and our app may use docks.
+[//]: # (For example, we might scaffold out the core of our app using grid, but many of our widgets will just need vertical/horizontal)

+[//]: # (etc, and our app may use docks.)

-Perhaps a more complete example showing multiple layout features being used together would tie everything together nicely?
+[//]: # (Perhaps a more complete example showing multiple layout features being used together would tie everything together nicely?)